Debra Messing demands attendee list for Beverly Hills Trump fundraiser, president hits back

 She then retweeted several people who shared their lists using the hashtag #DonorList.

-The Hollywood Reporter shared several additional details about Trump's California fundraiser., reporting that the president will stop in both San Francisco and then Los Angeles.
+The Hollywood Reporter shared several additional details about Mr. Trump's California fundraiser, reporting that the president will stop in both San Francisco and then Los Angeles.

 On September 17, he will attend an even event in Beverly Hills, hosted by Republican National Committee chairwoman Ronna McDaniel, RNC co-chairman Tommy Hicks Jr., campaign manager Brad Parscale and Trump Victory finance chairman Todd Ricketts, according THR.
 The location has yet to be revealed and fundraiser tickets will cost between $1,000 and $100,000.
 The $100,000 ticket includes a photo opportunity with the president and VIP reception.